ibmresilient/resilient-community-apps/fn_webex/README.md

 ---

 ## Function - Webex: Create Meeting
 A function to schedule meetings or create instant meetings from a task or a incident.
-This function promts the user for inputs and schedules meetings in accordance with that.
+This function prompts the user for inputs and schedules meetings in accordance with that.
 The user is provided with a certain level of flexibility when it comes to choosing the time or date of the meeting.
 The user can set a start time or end time, or just provide the duration of the meeting.
 The package will automatically determine the start and end time based on these values.
 Should the user only provide an end time, the start time is assumed to be 2 mins from current time.
 If the user only provides a duration, the meeting starts 2 minutes from current time and ends after the specified duration.
 Note that